Github

 • Vendor agnostic: a heterogeneous variety of virtual machines can be deployed and managed on the platform.

-• On-going integration with other LF Energy Projects from Digital Substations Automation Systems (DSAS) such as LF Energy CoMPAS, LF Energy FledgePOWER, and OpenSCD.
+• On-going integration with other LF Energy digital substation projects, such as CoMPAS and FledgePOWER

 • High performance, ready for IEC 61850 applications

-• Real-time capabilities: can host applications with determinism and performance needs.
+• Real-time capabilities: can host applications with high performance needs.

 • Time synchronization: natively support NTP and PTP (IEEE 1588) synchronizations.